Thysanoplusia orichalcea

 Thysanoplusia orichalcea, the slender burnished brass, is a moth of the family Noctuidae.
 The species was first described by Johan Christian Fabricius in 1775.
 It is a polyphagous pest of vegetable crops that originated in Indonesia, from where it spread to Europe, South Asia, India, Sri Lanka, Africa, Australia and New Zealand.
 In northern Europe it is a migrant species.

 Description

 The wingspan is 36–44 mm.
 Its head, collar and the vertex of its head are reddish orange.
 Tegulae and forewings pale reddish brown.
 The forewings are extensively covered with a metallic golden shimmering surface.
 Only the costal field and hem are brown.
 Sub-basal, antemedial and postmedial waved lines very indistinct, fine and whitish in colour.
 The sub-marginal line irregularly lunulate.
-The reniform and orbicular tain are small and white bordered.
+The reniform and orbicular stains are small and white bordered.
 The unpatterned hindwings are grey brown, somewhat darker at the margin.
 The thorax is furry and with some hair tufts, the proboscis is well developed.

 Larva bluish green with a few short dorsal hairs.
 There are slender dorsal white lines and a prominent lateral line.